 - Real-time, 100% error-free order posting to SAP (with intelligent error messaging to the user to help them fix order problems)

 - Real-time order status and tracking, plus shipment tracking (so customers can actually manage their accounts in the portal rather than calling customer service)

 This is just a small sample of the functionality that manufacturers can only get in a real-time portal.

 3. A project methodology that puts customer value first

-Even the best customer portal solution can fail if manufacturers don’t include the voice of their customers from the start.
+Customer portal projects fail when manufacturers don’t include the voice of their customers from the start.

-Many manufacturers launch customer portal projects because they know they need to change.
-The rising tide of digital expectations has put pressure on manufacturers to evolve.
-A customer portal looks like the answer, so many organizations dive headlong into the project and hope that real transformation and better customer engagement will just happen.
+Even the most customer-centric organizations can struggle here.
+Many manufacturers launch customer portals because they know they need to change.
+The rising tide of digital expectations is putting pressure on them to evolve.
+Many organizations dive headlong into the project and hope that real transformation and better customer engagement will just happen.